Toy Patterns

 Patterns marked with an asterisk* are a version exclusive to the website, and those marked with a double asterisk** are new designs that have been created exclusively for this site, and only available here.

-Some of the fancy yarns which were originally used for these designs have now been discontinued, but the majority are knitted to a standard double knitting tension, so provided you use a D.K. equivalent yarn you can substitute as you wish, with confidence in the knowledge that the pattern will still work.
-Look at the equivalents listed in Simply Knitting’s conversion charts should you be unable to source double knitting yarn where you live.
+Some of the fancy yarns which were originally used for these designs have now been discontinued, but the majority are knitted to a standard double knitting tension, so provided you use a DK equivalent yarn you can substitute as you wish, with confidence in the knowledge that the pattern will still work.
 If you are unsure about the suitability of the yarn you have chosen, simply knit up a tension square and check the number of stitches and rows against those quoted in the pattern, adjusting if necessary by using smaller needles to increase the numbers or larger needles to decrease them.
-CPU Enterprises carry most of the yarns that were used for these designs, along with Alan’s remaining Sirdar leaflets.
-The same company has a craft website called CraftBits, where you can find the safety toy eyes used for my dogs, cats, and teddy bears.
-There is no minimum order, and they are happy to ship anywhere in the world.
-US knitters can find suggestions for alternative yarns to use on Alan’s patterns, together with some of his out-of-print leaflets, by visiting Knitting, Beads, & Other Things.
-This company also sells current and back issues of Simply Knitting.
+If you are unable to find the yarns you need for the projects in your local wool shop, then you can buy them online from LoveKnitting, and if you order before 4pm any weekday from Monday to Friday you will receive your beautifully-wrapped package within 2 to 4 working days.
+Dianne’s Knitting Yarns also carry most of the yarns that are used for Alan’s patterns, and have a page giving details of the actual yarn amounts needed, along with his last few remaining Sirdar leaflets.
+The same company has a craft website called CraftBits, where you can find the safety toy eyes used for his dogs, cats, and teddy bears.
+There is no minimum order amount set by either of these companies, and they are happy to ship anywhere in the world.

 Please do not be tempted to substitute dried peas or lentils for the PVC beanbag granules, which are available from Fred Aldous, as these can harbour mites and become unpleasant should the toy get damp.